PI-Victor/shep/README.md

 Shep is an automation bot that handles running tests and merging pull requests on GitHub.
-For now, it's work in progress.
-Functionality is limited to only merging PRs on GitHub.
+For now, it's work in progress, functionality is limited to only merging PRs.
 The bot is inspired by different industry relevant automation bots such as:
 [openshift-bot](https://github.com/openshift-bot)
 [kubernetes test-infra bots](https://github.com/kubernetes/test-infra)